 What if I want to add other flavors to the ice cream?

-To add swirls of flavor, make the vanilla ice cream and then fold in chocolate syrup, caramel, peanut butter or chocolate chips just before freezing it.
+To add swirls of flavor, make the vanilla ice cream and then fold in chocolate syrup, vegan salted caramel sauce, peanut butter or chocolate chips just before freezing it.
 You may want to give it another stir about 1 hour after freezing if items look like they are sinking to the bottom.